ljbgatbonton/MgGatbontonPalacol/README.md

 ## Being a Pisay Scholar
 * **Benefits:** free tuition, quality education, etc.
+   * Premier secondary science education
+   * Free tuition from grades 7 to 12
+   * Monthly Stipend
+   * Free loan of textbooks
+   * Participation in Science Fairs, Exchange Programs and Contests

 * **Highlights in Pisay:** ex.
 New friends, more social interactions in f2f activities, realizations, reflections
+   * As the pandemic eases, PSHS-MC took the opportunity to go for full F2F classes starting School Year 2022-2023 effective August 31, 2022.
+The school follows the schedule of 4 academic days and 1 extracurricular day in a week.
+Academic days usually begin at 7:30 am and end at 4:15 pm.
+This includes subject discussions, laboratory activities and study periods.
+On the other hand, extracurricular activities are scheduled on Wednesdays.
+This includes two club periods and homeroom activities.
+Clubs in Pisay are made up of multi grade level club members.
+Students get to interact with different batches.
+This is a good venue to meet new friends, ates and kuya and experience various activities.
+   * Life in Pisay is both fun and challenging.
+With the shift in F2F classes, students have been able to experience more lab activities, social interactions and classroom discussions.
+The curriculum is very extensive and rigorous.
+Quizzes, long tests and other exams are very challenging.
+However, despite the challenges, life in Pisay becomes lighter with the help of good friends and supportive teachers and staff.
+At the end of the day, all these things are important in preparation for college.

 * **Testimonials:** students and teachers
+  * **Questions/Feeback:**
+     * How do you find Pisay Life?
+     * Why did you choose Pisay over other schools?
+     * How are you coping with the stress and pressure?
+     * What do you enjoy most in Pisay?
+     * What are your learnings in Pisay?

 ## Overcoming Struggles and Challenges in Pisay
 * **Tips**